ios-tertium/cordova-plugin-txrx/README.md

 ```

 ## Demo app
-We have the developed a demo cordova app to showcase the plugin, you can find it [here](https://github.com/tertiumtechnology/txrx-demo-cordova.git).
+We have developed a demo cordova app to showcase the plugin, you can find it [here](https://github.com/tertiumtechnology/txrx-demo-cordova.git).

 ## Usage
 The first thing you need to do is register the callback functions that the plugin is going to call whenever a certain event occurs (eg. a message has been received, a device just disconnected and so on...).
 You will then implement your own login inside your callbacks functions.